Comunitea/external_ecommerce_modules/breadcrumbs_base/README.rst

 You have a Breadcrumbs menu into Website Settings to manage your breadcrumbs.

-Only activate breadcrumbs are shown.
+Only published crumbs are visible in the website.
 You can also change the name.

 You can set it in the Breadcrumbs menu.